Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Conclusion

 \section{Conclusion}

+In this work, we investigate the problem of evaluating Basic Graph Patterns (BGPs) over dynamic Linked Data graphs.
+In this context, we present an algorithm that computes the delta embeddings in polynomial time and requires polynomial space.
+Furthermore, we study the problem for a selected set of BGP subclasses, including ground BGP queries, simple var-centric star queries and loosely-connected BGP queries where we achieve significant performance improvements.
+The algorithms handle both insertions and deletions of triples and continuously result in delta answers as update messages are processed.
+The query evaluation approaches presented by the aforementioned algorithms on based on effective query decomposition to improve performance and minimize cached data.

-In the previous sections, we saw that both ground BGP and simple var-centric star queries are continuously evaluated by maintaining the minimum amount of data required in order to be able to efficiently find delta answers.
-The continuous evaluation of loosely-connected combines the evaluation patterns of ground BGP and simple var-centric star queries.
-However, evaluating connected-variable queries is far more complex, since the amount of data required to be maintained is high.
-In future steps, we initially plan to improve the continuous evaluation of connected-variable queries and provide a generic approach for efficiently evaluating every BGP query.
-In addition, we aim to extend our approach in distributed environments, exploiting the processing power of well-known parallel frameworks.
+Both ground BGP and simple var-centric star queries are continuously evaluated by maintaining the minimum amount of data required in order to be able to efficiently find delta answers.
+The continuous evaluation of loosely-connected queries combines the evaluation patterns of ground BGP and simple var-centric star queries.
+However, evaluating var-connected queries is far more complex, since the amount of data required to be maintained is high.
+In future steps, we plan to improve the continuous evaluation of var-connected queries, as well as study the problem in a distributed environment and leverage computational statistics and machine learning approaches to improve the overall evaluation time.